SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 NOTE - Like most furling systems this one also benefits from an external prefeeder to load the jib onto the foil, unless you enjoy walking to the drum to guide each foot of sail into the prefeeder.

-FURLING LINE
+FURLING CONTROL LINE

 Single line, ~40' of 1/4" braided Dacron.
 Install a swivel block on the toe rail just aft of the pulpit and a SS fairlead on each stanchion.
 Install the cleat away from the primary winch.
 If the cleat is installed at the aft end of the cockpit coaming you will also require a swivel block mounted on the aft stanchion to turn the line forward.